appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Traits.md

 A ``WrapperCreatingTrait`` creates a `UIViewController` that wraps the ``ExperienceStepContainer``.
 This trait is also responsible for adding the backdrop view to the appropriate (if any) place.

 > Only a single ``WrapperCreatingTrait`` will be applied in the process of displaying an experience step even if multiple are defined.
-The order of precedence is experience-level traits and then step-level traits, in their order in the experience object.

 ### Presenting

 A ``PresentingTrait`` is responsible for providing the ability to show and hide the experience.

 > Only a single ``PresentingTrait`` will be applied in the process of displaying an experience step even if multiple are defined.
-The order of precedence is experience-level traits and then step-level traits, in their order in the experience object.

 ## Experience-Level and Step-Level Traits